biyichen/BiyiChen_REST_API/README.md

 ```
 r = requests.get(url = URL)
 ```
-#### Extracting data in json format and only print the name of the user account
+#### Extracting data in json format and only print the name of public repositories in the user account
 ```
 data = r.json()